MAST-ULiege/TilmanLectures/1_FitGrowthData.md

 ![](1_FitGrowthData_files/figure-markdown_github/unnamed-chunk-10-1.png)

-Given a distribution of parameters, such as provided from the previous procedure, the function `sensRange` allows to assess the distribution of model outputs.
-In this case we can consider it illustrates the uncertainties of model estimates deriving from the uncertainity on the calibrated parameters.
+Likelihood distributions for parameters, such as provided from the previous MCMC procedure, can be fed to the function `sensRange` to assess the resulting likelihood distribution of model outputs.
+In this case we can consider that this range illustrates the uncertainty of model predictions deriving from the uncertainity on the calibrated parameters.

 ``` r
 sR <- sensRange(func=Growth, parms = coef(Fitb),